 ✗ Limited run times and need constant recharging

 Corded pressure washers are an eco-friendly alternative to gas models.
-They can produce nearly the same amount of cleaning power as gas pressure washers, and you needn’t deal with the hassle of gasoline and oil.
+Electric pressure washers can produce nearly the same amount of cleaning power as gas pressure washers, and you won’t have to deal with the hassle of gasoline and oil.
 On average, corded electric pressure washers cost $167.

 ✓ Eco-friendly alternative to gas pressure washers